An Event at the Social Media Club

 The panel discussion essentially consisted of Ms. Payne asking questions and the panel responding in turn.
 Some takeaways:

-- Ms. Pappas noted that the number of fans and followers isn’t too meaningful a measurement.
+Ms. Pappas noted that the number of fans and followers isn’t too meaningful a measurement.
 She’s looking for sales leads and sees that EMC has the largest share of the voice and positive influence in their particular niche.
-She uses Radiant 6 for measurement.
+So, she uses Radiant 6 for measurement.

-- Mr. Penn is looking for earned income.
+Mr. Penn is looking for earned income.
 Essentially, rather than whether his company is an industry leader, but an answer to a simple question: can they stay in business tomorrow?.
 He’s looking for qualified leads but his only real metric is number of sales.
-He uses Google Analytics and Salesforce.com.
+So, he uses Google Analytics and Salesforce.com.

 - 60% from social media, of which